Harshul555/Robot_Framework_Assignment/README.md

 ### AI-Assisted Development

-This framework was developed using **Cursor AI with Claude Sonnet 4.5** to accelerate the development process.
+This framework was developed using **Cursor AI** to accelerate the development process.
 The AI assisted in:

 - Generating initial test scripts and framework structure
 - Implementing the layered architecture and wrapper pattern